AdityaUmale/company-research-agent/README.md

 - **Rate Limits:** Some APIs (NewsAPI, RapidAPI) have daily limits; consider upgrading or rotating keys.
 - **Selenium Issues:** For social media scraping, install ChromeDriver and ensure it matches your Chrome version.
 - **Encoding Issues:** Use UTF-8 encoding for all files and terminal output.

-## License
-MIT License

----
-*For questions or contributions, please open an issue or pull request on GitHub.*